Updated on 20 October 2022

-Don Sutherland (1919 – ), the oldest Friend at Lincoln Meeting House, is Lincolnshire’s last living WWII Conscientious Objector.
+Don Sutherland (1919 – 2022) was both the oldest Friend from Lincoln Meeting and Lincolnshire’s last living WWII Conscientious Objector.

 A Conscientious Objector (CO) is an individual who claims the right to refuse to perform military service on the grounds of freedom of thought, conscience and/or religion.